crazywriter1/Celestia-Basic-Nft-Deploy/README.md

 https://docs.celestia.org/assets/images/add-metamask-4422ec98f02b36d3faea64cb152be92c.gif

-Im open to ideas about interfaces designs .
+I'm open to ideas about interfaces designs .
 If you encounter any problems or have a suggestion for the Website, please do not hesitate to contact me.

 https://twitter.com/mjolnirisback